GPDOTS : Can you briefly give me an idea how your life was before you became addicted to prescription drugs ?

 G. Levy : It was a few weeks later that I tried it again.
 It was sometime later that I was held up in my pharmacy and an armed gunman demanded drugs and money.
 I remember after the incident was over taking a couple of Percocet to get that feeling of everything being OK.

-GPDOTS : How did being a pharmacist affect your addiction?
+GPDOTS : How did being a pharmacist impact your addiction?

 G. Levy : Being a pharmacist affected my addiction.
 On one had there was an availability of medication, but on the other you were constantly on the lookout for addicts.
 In order to work in an environment like that I had to find elaborate ways to remain undetected.
 The manipulation, the deception, the hiding, the lying all took its toll.